SimonFangCisco/code-exchange-repo-template/gve_devnet_template_network_unbinding.md

-# Template Network Unbinding App
+# Meraki Template Network Unbinding App
 Unbinding the network from a template for a large number of networks can take a long time and is error-prone.
 This prototype shows you how to programmatically unbind a large number of networks from a template.
 You can accomplish it in three steps:

 1. Select the organization